 Keep your site safe and secure during project suspension with this construction site shutdown checklist.

-In the construction industry, this means being prepared to suspend project activity at a moment’s notice.
-It is crucial to have a rapid demobilization plan in place in case your project is suspended – whether that’s due to a confirmed COVID-19 case on your site, or a provincially mandated shutdown.
-This plan should account for properly locking down your site so that it remains safe and secure during suspension.
+It is crucial to have a plan in place to protect your site through periods of inactivity, whether that’s during a short-term project suspension or the demobilization at project closeout.
+This plan should account for properly locking down your site so that it remains safe and secure.

 Here is a checklist of things you should consider when working through site security as part of a demobilization plan.
 A printable version of this construction site shutdown checklist is available at the end of this post.